 When Ralph Katz retired from his medical practice in Buffalo, New York, he and his wife, Susanne, moved to a 1950s house in New Hampshire, where they lived with their collection of American folk art until they downsized and moved to a retirement community and sent the collection to Sotheby’s, where it was offered on January 21.
 Sotheby’s installed more than 60 of their portraits along with landscapes and seascapes, painted chests, painted boxes, decoys, and whirligigs in a stunning exhibition on the fourth floor, making vernacular works from the 19th century seem modern.

-View of the Berks County Almshouse, a large oil on canvas, 32" x 40", signed “J Rasmussen” and dated 1880, was the most admired folk painting of the week.
+View of the Berks County Almshouse, a large oil on zinc, 32" x 40", signed “J Rasmussen” and dated 1880, was the most admired folk painting of the week.
 It is titled and has the names of the directors below the image.
 It sold with buyer’s premium for $516,500 (est. $80,000/120,000) to Pennsylvania collector Steve Smith in the salesroom, underbid in the salesroom by Patrick Bell of Olde Hope Antiques, New Hope, Pennsylvania.
 It is in very good condition.

-View of the Berks County Almshouse by John Rasmussen (1828-1895), oil on canvas, 32" x 40", signed “J Rasmussen,” dated 1880, and titled below the image with a list of the directors, sold for $516,500 (est. $80,000/120,000) to Pennsylvania collector Steve Smith in the salesroom, underbid in the salesroom by Patrick Bell of Olde Hope Antiques, New Hope, Pennsylvania.
+View of the Berks County Almshouse by John Rasmussen (1828-1895), oil on zinc, 32" x 40", signed “J Rasmussen,” dated 1880, and titled below the image with a list of the directors, sold for $516,500 (est. $80,000/120,000) to Pennsylvania collector Steve Smith in the salesroom, underbid in the salesroom by Patrick Bell of Olde Hope Antiques, New Hope, Pennsylvania.
 It is a record for an almshouse painting by Rasmussen, topping the $339,300 that Kelly Kinzle paid at Pook & Pook in October 2008.
 In the 1880 census Rasmussen is listed as an inmate of the Berks County Almshouse and a fresco painter.
 He was one of three almshouse painters, including Louis Mader (1842-after 1899) and Charles Hofmann (c.
 1820-1882).
 At Pook & Pook in October 2013, a record $545,100 was paid for an almshouse painting by Hofmann; Smith was the underbidder.

 A fireboard painted with a stark still life of fruit on a small table, from the Moses Martin house in Salem, New York, was another favorite that provoked bidding on the phones and online.
 It sold online for $100,000 (est. $60,000/80,000).